Davao City: Tourism

 Two major annual festivals are held in the city: the Araw ng Dabaw (Day of Davao) on March 1 (The city's incorporation day) and the Kadayawan Festival in August.
 Also celebrated in the entire month of December, Pasko Fiesta sa Davao is an integration of festive and competitive Christmas activities showcasing colorful lightings and array of decorations in barangays, public parks, roads and buildings, and a series of competitive performances.
-A former annual festival, the Torotot Festival, was held annually every New Year's Eve.
+Since 2024, a new festival is being held every June, the Duaw Davao (Visit Davao) showcases the city's diverse attractions, and vibrant music festivities, which ignites Davao's tourism spirit.
+The festival is revolved around four pillars: Davao TOURismo, Fiesta sa San Pedro, Arts and Colors, and Sports and Lifestyle.
+Originally celebrated in late June, it was expanded through the whole month of June the next year.
+Formerly, the Torotot Festival was held annually every New Year's Eve.
 First organized in the last day of 2013 during the 2014 New Year's Eve, it was organized as a recompense for the city firecracker-pyrotechnics ban; it includes a number of people simultaneously blowing party horns, locally known as torotots.
 It recorded a number of 7,568 people participating in the first event, aiming to break the world record set by Japan for the most people simultaneously blowing party horns.
-Currently, it is said to be discontinued as the city's new year celebration is merged into Pasko Fiesta sa Davao.
-Since 2024, a new festival was held every June, the Duaw Davao (Visit Davao), showcases the city's diverse attractions, and vibrant music festivities, which ignites Davao's tourism spirit.
-The festival is revolved around four pillars: Davao TOURismo, Fiesta sa San Pedro, Music and Colors, and Davao Lifestyle and Leisure.
-Originally celebrated in late June, it was expanded through the whole month of June the next year.
+Currently, it has been discontinued as the city's new year celebration is merged into Pasko Fiesta sa Davao, with the City Tourism themselves clarifying that the Torotot Festival was organized by a private company and there were no plans to host the said festival.

-During 2011, there were 1,075,000 recorded tourist arrivals in the city, totaled from 81,081 foreign travelers, 983,315 local citizens, and 10,604 balikbayans/overseas Filipino workers.
+During 2011, there were 1.075 million recorded tourist arrivals in the city, totaled from 81,081 foreign travelers, 983,315 local citizens and 10,604 balikbayans/overseas Filipino workers.
 Estimated tourist receipts were recorded at 12.81 billion pesos while estimated economic benefits were 28.19 billion pesos.